-Let me start by saying that I think Bette Davis may be at her most lovely in Dark Victory (1939).
-She is quite glamorous, beautiful, and dressed to perfection in the film.
+Bette Davis may be at her most lovely in Dark Victory (1939).
+Bette is glamorous, beautiful, and dressed to perfection in the film.

 Dark Victory: A Bette Davis Classic

-Bette plays Judith Traherne, a society gal living the high life of endless parties, excessive drinking, and cigarettes.
-The only part of Judith’s life that seems to require any work or talent is her love of horseback riding, in which she competes.
-(Her stable master, Michael, is played by none other than Humphrey Bogart!
-Young Bogie—well, kind of, he’s actually pushing forty in the film!—is a sight to behold here, with his longish, disheveled hair, and on-and-off Irish accent.
-Bogie does a great job in Dark Victory and it’s crazy seeing him in such a supporting role!)
+Bette is Judith Traherne, a rich society gal living the high life of endless parties, excessive drinking, and cigarettes.
+The only part of Judith’s life that seems to require any work or talent is her love of horseback riding.
+With help and training from her stable master Michael (Humphrey Bogart), Judith competes in the sport.

-After a long night of partying with her pals, which include best friend Ann (Geraldine Fitzgerald) and favorite boyfriend Alec (Ronald Reagan.
-YES!!!!
-The future President of the United States!!!), Judith goes down to the stables for a ride.
-As Judith rides her favorite horse, she misses a jump and has a bad fall.
+After a long night of partying with her pals, which include best friend Ann (Geraldine Fitzgerald) and favorite boyfriend Alec (Ronald Reagan), Judith goes down to the stables for a ride.

 Not Just a Hangover

-Judith recovers just fine from the fall, but admits to Ann that she’s been experiencing headaches, dizziness, and double vision for the last few months.
+Judith recovers from the fall just fine, but admits to Ann that for the last few months, she’s experienced headaches, dizziness, and double vision.
 It was momentary double vision that led to her riding accident:

 “Confidentially darling, this is more than a hang over.”

 Judith tells Ann.
 Luckily, Ann is an awesome friend, and insists that Judith go see a doctor.
 Obstinate Judith resists, but finally gives in.
-She is referred to a specialist, Dr. Frederick Steele (George Brent).
+She’s referred to a specialist, Dr. Frederick Steele (George Brent).

 A Successful Surgery?

-Dr. Steele intends to keep this information from Judith (can you imagine?!!!!), but ends up telling her friend Ann at a party Judith throws in celebration of her returned health.
+Dr. Steele intends to keep this information from Judith, but ends up telling her friend Ann at a party Judith throws in celebration of her returned health.
 Ann agrees that it’s best for Judith not to know the truth, and the two keep the secret, even after Judith and Dr. Steele profess their love for each other and become engaged.

-You probably guessed, Judith’s ignorance of how much time she’s got left doesn’t last long.
-She discovers her file in Steele’s office one day, and sees that Steele and several other specialists have deemed her “prognosis negative.”
+Judith’s ignorance of how much time she’s got left doesn’t last long.
+She discovers her file in Dr. Steele’s office one day, and sees that Steele and several other specialists have deemed her “prognosis negative.”

-Judith is understandably annoyed—to say the least!!—at Ann and Steele, and gives them a tongue lashing at a restaurant that only Bette Davis could deliver with such clipped perfection!
+Judith is, understandably, annoyed—to say the least—at Ann and Steele.
+She gives them a tongue lashing at a restaurant that only Bette Davis could deliver with such clipped perfection.

 “I think I’ll have a large order of prognosis negative!”

-Judith says saucily with flashing eyes as Ann and Steel look at their menus.
+Judith says with flashing eyes as Ann and Steele look at their menus.

 Coming to Terms with Reality

-Eventually, Judith realizes this is not how she wants to live her last days on earth, and she makes up with Steele and Ann.
-Finally convinced that Steele wasn’t just marrying her out of pity, the two wed and move to Vermont where Steele can research a cure for Judith’s condition while the two of them cherish the few months they have left together.
+Eventually, Judith realizes this is not how she wants to live her last days on earth.
+She makes up with Steele and Ann.
+Finally convinced that Steele wasn’t just marrying her out of pity, the two wed and move to Vermont, where Steele can research a cure for Judith’s condition while the two of them cherish the few months they have left together.